riduangan/Tools-for-Analyst/README.md

 I do several iterations, renaming functions in IDA, adding comments.
 When the sample is defending itself against analysis, I find those branches by PIN tracers, and patch them to make the malware “blind”.
 Sometimes I import functions from malware to experiment with them (with libPeConv).
 I hope it answers your question

+# Collecting Data
+Very critical step for analyst is to have sufficient data.
+Below are list of data should be considered to be collected during an incident. (situational - not all are necessary)

+• Physical memory
+• Network connections, open TCP or UDP ports
+• NetBIOS
+• Currently logged on user / user accounts
+• Current executing processes and services
+• Scheduled jobs
+• Windows registry
+• Browser auto-completion data, passwords
+• Screen capture
+• Chat logs
+• Windows SAM files / NTUser.dat files
+• System logs
+• Installed applications and drives
+• Environment variables
+• Internet history